quarto-dev/quarto-cli/README.md

 ## Development Version

 To install the development version of the Quarto CLI, clone the quarto-cli repository then run the configure script.
-On Windows, you must use a bash shell from either MSYS2 or Git bash to run this script.
+On Windows, you must use a bash shell from either MSYS2 or Git bash to run this script (Note: WSL bash is Linux installation).
 For example:

 ```bash
 git clone https://github.com/quarto-dev/quarto-cli